 The torch was also able to near instantly darken the un-inked board.

 Here’s how the test panel looked after I was done.
 As you can see, the hotter the heat is, the darker the ink turns.
+And, the more likely the wood adjacent to the ink will get darkened up.

 STAMPING

-Pressed the stamp firmly to the board.
+Afterwards, I pressed the stamp firmly to the board.

 The ink transferred, but I can see it wasn’t a perfect replica of the stamp.

-Applied heat and it becomes easy to see how poorly this worked out.
+After applying heat and it becomes easy to see how poorly this worked out.

 I repeated the test, but this time used the brush end of the marker so that there would be a lot of ink on the stamp.